Levelise: Transforming the pitch and exploring future opportunities

-Energy Systems Catapult’s insights into energy usage by UK consumers positioned us perfectly to help Levelise understand the market landscape and connect with potential partners.
+Energy Systems Catapult’s insights into energy usage by UK consumers helped Levelise understand the market landscape and connect with potential partners.

 Domestic batteries allow consumers to optimise solar PV-generated power and earn income by selling excess energy back to the grid.
 However, the adoption rates have been low as consumers must cover the upfront cost of the battery before enjoying the long-term benefits.

 Levelise developed an innovative home energy management system that links domestic battery systems across several homes to decrease costs.

 Founded in March 2017, Levelise is an Oxford-based technology start-up led by a team of experienced ex-Sharp hardware and software engineers, data scientists, and renewable energy specialists.

 Levelise seeks to make home battery systems more cost-effective and affordable by better predicting solar generation and energy consumption.
 They use Artificial Intelligence to increase the aggregate capacity across a fleet of consumer batteries, also known as a Virtual Power Plant (VPP).

 By connecting domestic batteries across several homes, households can participate in network balancing which creates a more flexible grid, reduces the need for network reinforcement, and provides an extra revenue stream for consumers.

 Managing the increasing demand for electricity, driven by the decarbonisation of heat and transport, is an important challenge facing the energy system.